 On January 13th, our weekly episode of Emissary Live covered all things CPG.
-We sat down with Mike Martiny, the former CIO of General Mills, to discuss his tips for sellers targetting CPG firms in 2020.
+We sat down with Mike Martiny, the former CIO of General Mills, to discuss his tips for sellers offering CPG IT solutions in 2020.
 You can listen to the full episode, here.

 Three takeaways from the interview:

 - Most CPGs will be spending 2-5% of revenue on technology since they’re focused on physical products.
 It will be in the hundreds of millions rather than billions.
 Because of this, every technology dollar matters.
-If you’re targeting a CPG firm, have a very well-constructed, very clear value proposition with a high likelihood of execution.
+If you’re targeting a CPG firm with CPG IT solutions, have a very well-constructed, very clear value proposition with a high likelihood of execution.